zchandikaz/war-dependency-example/README.md

 So above is just an intro, Let's say we have a scenario like this.
 I have two projects A and B. Both A and B packaged as WAR files and will be run in the tomcat.
 But I need to access classes in A from the B.

 ### Approach 1
-We can create a jar from the A and add that as a "compile" scope dependency to the B. This way B can access any class in A. But all the classes in project A, will be defined twise in the runtime.
+We can create a jar from the A and add that as a "compile" scope dependency to the B. This way B can access any class in A. But all the classes in project A, will be defined twice in the runtime.
 Because now classes required for A loaded from A WebApp class loader and classes required for B loaded from B WebApp.
 Since A contains as a jar in the B, that won't be a problem.

 But what if we need to access the same class, we need to access the same static variables, same singleton instances in A, for the B as well.
 Then this won't work.
 Because even fully qualified names of the classes are equal, classes are different.
 Because they are loaded from different loaders.